pebakery/pebakery-docs/GUIControls/TextFile.md

 | Height | Height of the control. |
 | ToolTip | **(Optional)** Help Text that will be shown when the user hovers over the control.
 This argument must always begin with a double underscore `__`. *Example:* `"__Some useful info"` |

+## Supported File Types

+The TextFile control is capable of displaying rich text and plain text.

+Supported file types are:

+TXT, RTF

+Text based files with alternate file extensions (ex.
+CFG, CONF, INI, INF, LOG, SCRIPT) are also supported.

 ## Remarks

 Text files are encoded and embedded in the script's `InterfaceEncoded` folder.